 Estheticians are those who specialize in surface-level skincare.
 This can range anywhere from mud masks, facials, peels, wraps, tweezing, waxing and much more.
 In esthetic school, you learn how to treat different skin types with a wide arrange of products and skincare treatments.
 But in the last decade, skin care technology has become more advanced.
 And because people are attracted to the newer, greater things, cosmetic laser treatments have become highly in-demand.

 Could laser technicians be the next great thing in skin care?
-Laser technicians are certified to work on both the dermal and epidermal layers, which means they can perform advanced skin care treatments.
+Laser technicians are trained to work on both the dermal and epidermal layers, which means they can perform advanced skin care treatments.
 These can include anything from laser hair reduction, photofacial skin rejuvenation, laser tattoo removal, laser wrinkle reduction, laser cellulite removal, and much more!

 Last year, there were over 1 MILLION laser hair reduction treatments performed in the U.S. alone, according to the ASAPS.
 It’s a treatment that’s been on the rise for the last five years, as well as many other laser skin rejuvenation treatments.
 Statistics don’t lie: cosmetic laser skin care treatments are in.